 AB&D continues to work closely with Wine Australia to find overseas markets that best fits its products.

-“Our target market is independent retailers and restaurants,” says Dylan.
-“We’re not looking to hit every supermarket chain that we can find.”
+“Our target market is independent retailers and restaurants,” said Dylan.
+“We’re not looking to hit every supermarket chain that we can find.

 “And with sales already increased from this time last year, it’s clear the significant impact that exporting has had on our little wine business.”